GenomicsAotearoa/shell-for-bioinformatics/docs/6_automate_fileprocessing_find_xargs.md

 ### `find`s `-exec`: Running Commands on find’s Results

-Find’s real strength in bioinformatics is that it allows you to run commands on every file that is returned by find, using -exec option.
+Find’s real strength in bioinformatics is that it allows you to run commands on every file that is returned by find, using -`exec` option.

 Continuing from our last example, suppose that a collaborator created numerous temporary files.
 Let’s emulate this (in the *hihi_project/data/raw/*): (then `ls` ensure the `-temp.fastq` files were created)